 In 2005 I completed an MEarthSci at Oxford University specialising in geochemistry and geophysics.
-Due to always having a fascination of weather and climate I subsequently went to Reading University and undertook a Masters degree in Applied Meteorology in 2006.
-From 2006 until 2010 I completed a PhD in the School of Geographical Sciences, here at Bristol, on palaeoclimate modelling.
-I am currently still working in Geographical Sciences as a Research Assistant for the European project past4future.
+I have always been fascinated by weather and so accepted a NERC studentship at Reading University and undertook a Masters degree in Applied Meteorology in 2006.
+From 2006 until 2010 I completed a NERC-funded PhD in the School of Geographical Sciences, here at Bristol, on palaeoclimate modelling of the Greenland ice sheet.
+I am currently working in Geographical Sciences as a Research Associate for the NERC consortium iGlass and the ERC-funded project T-GRES.
+I am also connected with the European FP7 project Past4Future.

 View complete publications list in the University of Bristol publications system